 We conducted our audit in accordance with International Standards on Auditing (UK) (ISAs (UK)) and applicable law.
 Our responsibilities under those standards are further described in the Auditor's responsibilities for the audit of the financial statements section of our report.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.
-Our audit opinion is consistent with the additional report to the audit committee.
+Our audit opinion is consistent with the additional report to the Risk and Assurance Committee.